innesitare/FleetJourney/README.md

 ## Getting started

+### Environment variables

-You must set up the following environment variables in your secrets in order to run this project:
+You must set up the following in your secrets in order to run this project:

 `AZURE_CLIENT_ID`: The client ID of your Azure application.\
 `AZURE_CLIENT_SECRET`: The client secret of your Azure application.\